nici142/internship/README.md

 ### internship
-includes my labourjournal and tasks that i worked on.
+includes my labourjournal, tasks that i worked on and important sources for research